 Getting Started

-In this guide, you will generate your permanent cryptographic identity, link it to your GitHub account, and publish your first signed artifact to the Public Registry.
+In this guide, you will generate your identity, link it to your GitHub account, and sign and verify your first artifact.

 1. Install the CLI

 The auths CLI is your local control plane.
-It manages your keys, handles signing, and talks to the registry.
+It manages your keys, handles signing, and configures Git.

 2. Create Your Identity